satellite-image-deep-learning/techniques/README.md

 * [Airbus Sandbox](https://sandbox.intelligence-airbusds.com/web/) -> will provide access to imagery
 * [Descartes Labs](https://www.descarteslabs.com/) -> access to EO imagery from a variety of providers via python API -> not clear which imagery is available (Airbus + others?) or pricing
 * DigitalGlobe have a cloud hosted Jupyter notebook platform called [GBDX](https://platform.digitalglobe.com/gbdx/).
 Cloud hosting means they can guarantee the infrastructure supports their algorithms, and they appear to be close/closer to deploying DL.
 [Tutorial notebooks here](https://notebooks.geobigdata.io/hub/tutorials/list).
 Only Sentinel-2 and Landsat data on free tier.
-* Planet have a [Jupyter notebook platform](https://developers.planet.com/) which can be deployed locally and requires an [API key](https://developers.planet.com/docs/quickstart/getting-started/) (14 days free).
-They have a python wrapper (2.7..) to their rest API.
-No price after 14 day trial.
+* Planet have a [Jupyter notebook platform](https://developers.planet.com/) which can be deployed locally.
 * Earth-i [Spectrum](https://earthi.space/spectrum/) appears to allow processing of imagery, with the capability to perform segmentation, change detection, object recognition.
 [This promo video](https://vimeo.com/420726376) contains some screenshots of the application.

 # Free online computing resources